SQIAsignHD: SQIsignHD Adaptor Signature: New Adaptor Signature Construction

 \subsection{Pre-signature}

-The procedure of the pre-signing algorithm carries some similarities to that described in the SQIsignHD protocol, however, it differs slightly in producing the commitment isogeny (curve, accordingly), as well as some additional ingredients that are required during the adaption phase.
+The pre-signing algorithm shares similarities with the signing procedure described in the SQIsignHD protocol but introduces notable differences, particularly in generating the commitment isogeny (and the corresponding curve) and incorporating additional elements required during the adaptation phase.

-In some sense (unlike SQIsignHD), in the pre-signature phase, we have two (secret) commitment isogenies: one is used in the pre-signature phase, and the other, which is generated by involving the statement curve, is required for the adaption phase.
-Let us examine them more closely.\\
+Unlike SQIsignHD, our scheme’s pre-signature phase involves two (secret) commitment isogenies.
+The first serves a role similar to the commitment isogeny in SQIsignHD, while the second, generated in conjunction with the statement curve, lays the foundation for the adaptation phase.
+We now examine these components in detail.\\